Pre-registration: Begins the eighth (8th) or ninth (9th) week of the previous quarter

 Performance Contract Hold: (See COC Dean’s Advisor)

 Unfulfilled admission or academic restriction contracts or incomplete admission documentation.

 Remember: You are responsible for your registration and your education.
 Register at your assigned time only.

-Pre-Registration begins Monday of Week 8.
+Pre-Registration begins Monday of Week 8 and lasts for two weeks.
 To ensure you have the best registration experience we encourage you to register during your scheduled time.
 Please note: You will not be able to register before your designated time.
 If you try to register before your designated time you will receive an error message.